japaric/cargo-call-stack/README.md

 ## Example usage

-The tool prints a dot file to stdout.
+The tool build your program in release mode with LTO enabled, analyses it and then prints a dot file to stdout.
+See `cargo call-stack -h` for a list of build options (e.g. `--features`).

 ``` console
 $ cargo +nightly call-stack --example app > cg.svg